NIST 800-53: Complete Guide [2026]

 How do I implement NIST 800-53?

 NIST SP 800-53 implementation follows the Risk Management Framework (RMF) defined in NIST SP 800-37.
-The process involves categorizing an information system, selecting the appropriate control baseline, implementing the selected controls, assessing their effectiveness, obtaining authorization to operate and continuously monitoring.
+The process involves categorizing your information system, selecting the appropriate control baseline, and implementing the selected controls.
+After that, organizations assess control effectiveness, obtain authorization to operate, and continuously monitor.

-For many teams, the first step is identifying which baseline (Low, Moderate, or High) applies to their system and conducting a gap analysis to understand how their existing safeguards align with the selected requirements.
+For many teams, the first step is identifying which baseline applies.
+From there, a gap analysis helps reveal how existing safeguards align with the selected requirements.

 What is the latest version of NIST 800-53?

 As of 2026, the latest version is NIST SP 800-53 Revision 5, published on September 23, 2020.
-More recently, NIST also released Rev. 5.2.0, and continues to maintain the catalog through periodic updates to reflect evolving threats, technologies and implementation practices.
-New system authorizations, FedRAMP assessments and FISMA audits are expected to reference Rev. 5 along with its subsequent updates, which are made available through the NIST Computer Security Resource Center.
+Most recently, NIST released Rev. 5.2, and continues to maintain the catalog through periodic updates to reflect evolving threats, technologies and implementation practices.

 This content is for informational purposes only and does not constitute legal or compliance advice.
 See our full disclaimer.